 With over 1.3 trillion dollars of student debt in the US alone for 2017, it’s no easy feat funding your post-secondary education, but vital to your future when it comes to landing your dream job.
 Luckily there are scholarships to lessen that burden on students.
-Preying on students who are eager to secure funding for their tuition and textbooks, a multitude of scholarship scams have popped up over the years.
+Especially for the A+ students.
+Regrettably though, there is a large group of people out there that preys on students who are eager to secure funding for their tuition and textbooks by scamming them with a promise of a school.

 What do you need to look out for when it comes to unreputable scholarships?
 What can you do to avoid it?
 And how do you report scams?
 We’ve got you covered so you don’t put yourself at risk.

 Examples of College scholarship scams

 First, let’s go through some common scams so you can be aware of them and increase the chances of you spotting them when you apply for or look through scholarships.